deepennyway/weavers-almanac/src/skills.md

 ### Avoiding Complications
 You might not want to suffer the complications related to your actions in that scene.
 You can do this by asking another player to roll a **weaving die** on your behalf, invoking the power of the world's memories.
 More information on that is provided in the [Weaving Dice](/dice/) chapter, but briefly, the other player chooses a type of memory for the weaving, and then rolls a single d6 to determine the effects:
 - On anything other than a 1 or 6, the weaving completes without incident (more or less).
 - On a 1 or 6, the weaving either does too little or becomes an uncontrolled catastrophe that you then must deal with on your own to stop things from getting even worse.
-In either case, the suit for the skill you used in that scene becomes **Injured**.
+In either case, the suit for the skill you used in that scene becomes **injured**.
     > An injured suit means that you have wounded or overexerted yourself in a serious way, and until you take time to recover, you cannot use *any* skill from that suit.
     >
     > You can recover an injured suit by playing through the [A Moment Alone](/play-modes/alone/) play mode, which normally takes the place of an **individual scene** for your character.